How to elope in Alberta Canmore elopement Banff elopement photography

 -Providing activity ideas and must-see things in the area

 -Sometimes I say funny shit because I don’t have a filter, which helps boost morale.
 It’s, like, comedic relief.
+I also let you eat some of my go-to hiking snack (Sourpatch Kids)

 Let’s talk about your elopement!